scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch today, but then it was rainy and cold so I had some broccolli cheddar soup for dinner rather than cool soylent.

+### Day 351

+Planned to have soylent today, but then turns out work was treating for lunch so that didn't happen.
+Had the last leftovers of my stir fry for dinner today.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/